‘I wish I were a boy! They can do everything and I can do nothing’ Maria wailed while her mother absently nodded. And then gave a knowing smile.

 Women naturally are receptive.
 We open up and invite things in, we open up and let things happen.
 We understand that we don’t always have to MAKE things happen.
 Before understanding my femininity, I drove myself, I drove projects and I drove my life to where I wanted it to be.
 I didn’t trust that I could allow for things to happen naturally.
 If something wasn’t working, I pushed harder, and worked harder to make it happen.
 It was thrilling but exhausting.
 Today, I’m smarter, and I know that if something isn’t working, I stop and listen (also a very feminine power) and adjust.
 Now, it’s not like I sit under a tree, meditating all day waiting for things to happen, although wouldn’t that be nice!
 What I’ve learned is that I have to put my intention out there and move towards it while holding myself open for whatever comes.
 I am convinced that learning how to trust the power of receiving has saved me millions of headaches, rupees and wasted hours.

 Retail therapy!
 Just saying it makes me relax a little bit.
 We can shop anytime and every time.
 Be it a bad day, arguments, or no reason at all, we can shop till we drop.
 It helps us relax and we can always use a new pair of shoes and bags and some more pink tees.
-Oh, how can we forget those branded lingerie and perfume stores?
-Nothing says woman like exotic lingerie or the refreshing fragrance of a new perfume.
-Oh and candlelight bubble bath.
-Just imagine-after a long gruelling day, you get to relax with scented candles casting soothing shadows and scented bubbles and bath salt…who dares complain after that?
+Oh, and how can we forget those branded lingerie and perfume stores?
+Plus, I do not know about you, but I love to take a look at Saucy Boutique and other adult websites to check out the latest lingerie and sex toys.
+Besides, nothing says woman like exotic lingerie or the refreshing fragrance of a new perfume.
+Oh and candlelit bubble baths.
+Just imagine-after a long grueling day, you get to relax with scented candles casting soothing shadows and scented bubbles and bath salt…who dares complain after that?

 There is so much more and instead of making different sections for it, lets just go through it in a go.
 We can eat whatever when we’re pregnant; the kids always love us the best; our intuition and willingness to follow our hearts; a natural, effortless and efficacious ability to subtly control everything.
 Other women don’t measure us with beauty scale and we enjoy strong sisterhood.
 Also we can smile despite the pain and can make people happy in the simplest of ways.